LIDONGgittt/cpp_time_profiler/README.md

 ### How to install it

 This is a header-only library.
-To use it, simply copy the header files into your projects and include it.
+To use it, simply include the header files in your projects.

+Requirement:
+- C++ 17 or higher

 ### How to use it

-Measurement points are added by inserting `PROFILER_HOOK()` in target lines.
-Can work with or without semicolomn ';'.
+Measurement points are added by inserting `PROFILER_HOOK()` to target lines.
+The macro can work with or without semicolon ';'.

-The profiler prints its statistics on the console when being destroyed.
+The profiler prints the statistics on the console when being destroyed.
 The statistics can also be printed by calling `TimeProfiler::print_statistics()`.

 Profiling is enabled by default.
 It can be globally disabled by simply adding